 - Can help with team morale.
 There’s a psychological advantage to an increased release velocity.
 Releasing new versions of your application will come with a sense of accomplishment, and that can go a long way for a team in the middle of a difficult migration process.

 It’s important to consider release velocity when trying to make a project less difficult.
-Don’t make the project harder by trying to force it into one giant release.
+Don’t make the project harder by forcing it into one giant release.

 Set Yourself Up for Success with a Strong Plan